mihailthebuilder/bright-news-backend/README.md

 Finally, I calculate the entire site's **absolute** score by dividing the number of (+1) text pieces by the number of non-0 text pieces.
 But we're not done yet :)

+### Relative scoring

+I retrieve all the absolute scores that are stored in the `WebsiteModel` and add the site-in-focus' score to the list.
+I then use [pandas](https://pandas.pydata.org/) to group them by the mean values for each URL.

+With [scikit learn](https://scikit-learn.org/), I scale all the scores so that they're between 0 and 1.
+0 represents the least positive score in our `pandas` dataframe, while 1 represents the most positive score.

+This scaled dataset is what's sent back to the front-end for the wonderful results page.
+The end 🥳